AlexanderKirchmair/r-vscode/README.md

 **R packages:**
 The [languageserver](https://github.com/REditorSupport/languageserver) package is required to make R language features available and the [httpgd](https://nx10.github.io/httpgd/index.html) package is used for viewing plots.
+Either install them in your default R libraries or with conda (later).
 ```r
 install.packages("languageserver")
 install.packages("httpgd")